cfw-guide/ios.cfw.guide/_pages/en_US/home.md

 ## What is jailbreaking?

 Jailbreaking is a term used to describe the process that allows you to truly unlock the potential of your iOS device.
-Apple's OS is known for being extremely secure and that's partly because of how locked-down it is.
+Apple's mobile operating system is known for being extremely secure and that's partly because of how locked-down it is.
 Jailbreaking your device will allow you to break those restrictions and customize your device to how you like it.

-Jailbreaking gives you the ability to install custom applications and "tweaks" from Cydia to customize and enhance the user experience.
+Jailbreaking gives you the ability to install custom applications and "tweaks" (modifications) from a package manager to customize and enhance the user experience.
 Jailbreaking is free and easy on most devices on iOS 12.2 and below.

 ## Is jailbreaking legal?

 Jailbreaking in the US is perfectly legal.
 In 2010, the US Copyright Office declared jailbreaking to be an exception to the Digital Millennium Copyright Act.
 You may want to check in your country as to whether it is legal there or not before proceeding.

-## What is Cydia?
+## What is a package manager?

-Cydia is a package manager that can be used on jailbroken iOS.
-This means that you can use it to install custom applications, tweaks and themes from it.
+Package managers are used to install and uninstall community-made software to customize your device.
+Cydia and Sileo are both examples of package managers.

-It can be considered similar to the iOS App Store, where you can install both free and paid software.
+They can be considered similar to the iOS App Store, where you can install both free and paid software.

 ## What are tweaks?